AhsanHayat7/Learning_Python/01_Class(Hello Python world)/README.md

 ```
 conda env remove -p "envpath"
 ```
-* We can also remove python version in environment by.
+* We can also remove python packages version and libraries in environment by.
 ```
 conda remove python
 ```